hertenlab/ProDOL/README.md

 - `DOL.fig` showing the results-plot of the determined DOL
 - `DOL_Tag.txt` is a list of per `cell` DOL
 - `LocAmplitude.fig` compares the distribution of points before and after filtering

+### Runtime
+- ImageJ/thunderSTORM: <1 min per imageset.
+Resulting in minutes to hours of runtime for thunderSTORM "multi-emitter fitting" on multicondition datasets.
+- MATLAB: tens of seconds per condition.
+Resulting in minutes to tens of minutes of runtime on multi-condition datasets.

 ## classes